 What are the forces that will shape food and agriculture in 2050?
 Will farming be human- or robot-centered?
 Organic or conventional?
 Artisan or industrial?
 Will it be châteaubriand, filet mignon or, an extra helping of Soylent Green for all?
 Is it even conceivable that a human population of 9+ billion can sustain itself, or is global ecological collapse inevitable?
 Aye, Robot aside, nothing is shot with more uncertainty and grand illusion than conjuring the future.
-Wendell Berry, the essayist, and latter-day agrarian prophet wrote that the fetish of “crystal-balling” arises out of too few jobs for people to do in the present.
+Wendell Berry, the essayist, and latter-day agrarian prophet wrote that the fetish of “crystal-balling” arises from a scarcity of jobs in the present.
 Maybe so.
-But there’s no denying that future-gazing is serious business aimed at riveting public attention (and research $$).
-As ever, there’s no shortage of future seekers competing in the public arena nowadays and, buddy, the competition is fierce.
+But there’s no denying that future gazing is serious business aimed at riveting public attention (and research $$).
+As ever, there’s no shortage of future seekers competing in the public arena nowadays and the competition is fierce.
 TED is omnipresent!
-Unfortunately, the future has a habit of veering off course, heedless to the beck of human-induced analysis, out-gassing, or apoplexy.
+Unfortunately, the future has a habit of veering off course, heedless to the beck of human-induced analysis, out-gassing, or hysteria.